woocommerce/qit-documentation/docs/advanced-usage/advanced-config-handlers.md

-# Advanced Configuration with Custom Handlers
+# Advanced configuration with custom handlers

 :::info
 The local test environment is available as early-access.